Yelp/paasta/docs/source/about/glossary.rst

 ~~~~~~~~~~~~~

 An haproxy/SmartStack concept grouping backends that listen on a
 particular port.
-A namespace may route to many healthy paaSTA
+A namespace may route to many healthy PaaSTA
 instances.
-By default, the namespace in which a Kubernetes deployment appears is
+By default, the namespace in which a PaaSTA instance appears is
 its instancename.

 **Nerve**